-Guided Pathways Essential Practices Scale of Adoption at Our College Progress to Date Implementing Practice (If Scaling in Progress or At Scale, please indicate which term (e.g., fall 2015) the college first reached this point) Next Steps Toward Implementing Practice at Scale & Timeline each program, in both arts and sciences and career/technical programs.
-Planning to scale Scaling in progress At scale program, and institutional level.
-Evaluation of student outcome successes occurs systematically.
-Term, if at scale or scaling : Fall 2016 e.
-Results of learning outcomes assessments are used to improve teaching and learning through program review, professional development, and other intentional campus efforts.
-Not occurring Not systematic Planning to scale Scaling in progress At scale Progress to date: VC has a comprehensive process for the assessment of SLOs at course, program, and institutional level.
-Evaluation of student outcome successes occurs systematically and results are used to improve teaching and learning.
-Term, if at scale or scaling: Fall 2016 f.
-The college helps students document their learning for employers and universities through portfolios and other means beyond transcripts.
-Not occurring Not systematic Planning to scale Scaling in progress At scale Progress to date: VC utilizes portfolios and digital badges to convey student learning.
-Term, if at scale or scaling: Next steps: • Timeline for implementing next steps: • g.
-The college assesses effectiveness of educational practice (e.g. using CCSSE or SENSE, etc.) and uses the results to create targeted professional development.
-Not occurring Not systematic Planning to scale Scaling in progress At scale Progress to date: VC assesses educational effectives through multiple means including CCSSEE.
-Term, if at scale or scaling: Next steps: Professional development committee to review results of assessment data to inform professional development activities for faculty.
-Timeline for implementing next steps: To be completed by 2020
+Guided Pathways Essential Practices Scale of Adoption at Our College Progress to Date Implementing Practice (If Scaling in Progress or At Scale, please indicate which term (e.g., fall 2015) the college first reached this point) Next Steps Toward Implementing Practice at Scale & Timeline f.
+The college helps students document their learning for employers and universities through portfolios and other means beyond transcripts. □ Not occurring □ Not systematic □ Planning to scale □ Scaling in progress □ At scale Progress to date: VC utilizes portfolios and digital badges to convey student learning in select programs.
+Career Center offers social media portfolio advising.
+Next steps: Develop learning opportunities for faculty to incorporate portfolio and project based assignments.
+Create plans to acquire software or use free software that prepare students for the workplace.
+Term, if at scale or scaling .
+Timeline for implementing next steps: • Ongoing g.
+The college assesses effectiveness of educational practice (e.g. using CCSSE or SENSE, etc.) and uses the results to create targeted professional development. □ Not occurring ☑ Not systematic □ Planning to scale □ Scaling in progress □ At scale Progress to date: VC assesses educational effectives through multiple means including CCSSEE.
+Term, if at scale or scaling.
+Next steps: Professional development committee to review results of assessment data to inform professional development activities for faculty.
+Timeline for implementing next steps:To be completed by 2020